JS-player/Smash_fitness/README.md

 # Smash_fitness
-Save all your workouts in one place
+### Save all your workouts in one place using third library map